pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/TreeBasedNavigation.md

 > ``EffectPublisher/run(priority:operation:catch:fileID:line:)`` or
 > ``EffectPublisher/fireAndForget(priority:_:)``.

-When `self.dismiss()` is invoked it will `nil` out the state responsible for presenting the feature, causing the feature to be dismissed.
+When `self.dismiss()` is invoked it will `nil` out the state responsible for presenting the feature by sending a ``PresentationAction/dismiss`` action back into the system, causing the feature to be dismissed.
 This allows you to encapsulate the logic for dismissing a child feature entirely inside the child domain without explicitly communicating with the parent.

+> Note: Because dismissal is handled by sending an action, it is not valid to ever send an action
+> after invoking `dismiss()`:
+>
+> ```swift
+> return .run { send in
+>   await self.dismiss()
+>   await send(.tick)  // ⚠️
+> }
+> ```
+>
+> To do so would be to send an action for a feature while its state is `nil`, and that will cause
+> a runtime warning in Xcode and a test failure when running tests.

 > Warning: SwiftUI's environment value `@Environment(\.dismiss)` and the Composable Architecture's
 > dependency value `@Dependency(\.dismiss)` serve similar purposes, but are completely different